Top 4 website builders for a photography business

 Every aspect of the platform has been built with the needs of photographers in mind.
 This means templates that are optimised to make your work look superb – and that look great on any device – and excellent features to help you get noticed, find work, and sell.
 All templates can be customised without using code, but if you are a dab hand with HTML, you can access the code to get exactly the results you’re looking for.

-SmugMug also offers a decent suite of ecommerce tools, including a fully integrated shopping cart, customised pricing, and like Wix, the option to sell your work printed on countless products.
+SmugMug also offers a decent suite of ecommerce tools, including a fully integrated shopping cart, customised pricing, and the option to sell your work printed on countless products.
 For all this, the platform takes 15% of the profits, which is pretty reasonable in the grand scheme of things.

 There are a number of plans available, catering to different needs.
 The Pro Plan is the only one to offer promotional coupons, the ability to sell custom single and multi-image packages, and event marketing tools.